sunkavallivijay/springlearningsummary/SpringBootLearning.md

 @EnableAutoConfiguration :
-    Opinonated view of the spring application basing on classpath jars Developer must opt-in for spring to take opinionated view of application by using this annotation spring-boot-starter-parent spring-boot-starter-web spring-boot-maven-plugin - to build fat jar
+    Opinonated view of the spring application basing on classpath jars Developer must opt-in for spring to take opinionated view of application by using this annotation spring-boot-starter-web

-nomenclature for starters: spring-boo-starter-*

 spring-boot-dependencies: provides dependency management eliminating the need to provide version numbers
 <properties></properties> - overrides parent (inherited) properties